First Principles logo

 Postal and phone contact details available via emailing rw@firstpr.com.au

-My family's mining software business, Whittle Consulting, is http://www.whittleconsulting.com.au .
+My family's mining optimization consulting business, Whittle Consulting, is http://www.whittleconsulting.com.au .

-Last update 2010 March 15 This site is an animated .gif-, frames-, flash-, shockwave-, Java- and javascript-free zone!
-There are some Google Adsense ads on a few pages.
+Last update 2021-08-02.
+This site is an animated .gif-, frames-, flash-, shockwave-, Java- and javascript-free zone!
+This site does not use cookies, however cookies will be set by some musical instrument sound sample pages due to the inclusion of players for You Tube videos and SoundCloud tracks.
 These HTML files were created directly with Netscape Communicator 4.7x. and since August 2001, open-source Mozilla and then KomPozer.
 KomPozer rocks!
+This site runs from a virtual server in Germany, perhaps located in a data center outside a small town near the Czech border - see ns1.